LalitS07/landing-page/README.md

 # landing-page
-A Responsive Landing page using HTML,CSS,JS
+A Responsive Landing page using HTML,CSS & JS